18 Ingredients That Nutritionists Say to Avoid Cooking With

 “Artificial food dyes, which many people use to color baked goods, are cause for concern and may have serious side effects—especially in children.
 Red 40, for example, may contain cancer-causing contaminants, despite the fact that it’s approved by the FDA.
 The dye may also be a potential trigger to hyperactivity in children.
 Instead, color your dishes with natural sources of color like beet juice, red cabbage or paprika.” — Jay Cardiello, diet expert and personal trainer to the stars

 “Some margarine tubs contain heart-harming trans fats and are made with processed oils that may be pro-inflammatory.
-Inflammation has been directly tied to obesity, diabetes, heart disease and cancer.
-Switch to grass-fed butter to pick up a product like Earth Balance that contain a mix of less processed oils.” — Isabel Smith, MS RD CDN, founder of Isabel Smith Nutrition
+Inflammation has been directly tied to obesity, diabetes, heart disease, and cancer.
+Switch to grass-fed butter to pick up a product like Earth Balance that contains a mix of less processed oils.” — Isabel Smith, MS RD CDN, founder of Isabel Smith Nutrition

 “Not only do low-fat foods not taste very good, but they’re also filled with unhealthy and harmful ingredients like added sugars, vegetable oils, and artificial preservatives.
 These ingredients have little nutritional value and decrease the body’s ability to absorb fat-soluble vitamins.
 Regularly eating things like low-fat mayo can lead to inflammation, GI issues, heart disease and increased cravings that lead to weight gain.” — Stephanie Middleberg, RD, founder of Middleberg Nutrition